sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/index.md

 Get started with extracting structured data from documents using the Sensible API.

-If you're new to APIs in general, this tutorial is a good starting point.
+If you're new to APIs in general, these tutorials are a good starting point.

 Or, if you're familiar with APIs: